ddev/ddev/docs/content/users/install/ddev-installation.md

         sudo apt update && sudo apt install -y ddev
         ```

-    14. In WSL2 run `mkcert -install`.
+    13. In WSL2 run `mkcert -install`.

-    That’s it!
     You have now installed DDEV on WSL2.
 If you’re using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.

     To upgrade DDEV in WSL2 Ubuntu, use `apt upgrade ddev` as described in the [Linux installation section](#apt-packages-for-Debian-based-systems).

     !!!warning "Projects go in `/home`, not on the Windows filesystem"
         Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you’ll get vastly superior performance on the Linux filesystem.
 You will be very unhappy if you put your project in `/mnt/c`.

+    !!!note "WSL2 hostname management"
+        DDEV attempts to manage custom hostnames via the Windows-side hosts file (usually `C:\Windows\system32\drivers\etc\hosts') rather than the hosts file inside WSL2.
+It can only do this if the current version of DDEV is installed and in the `$PATH` on the Windows side.
+(DDEV inside WSL2 uses `ddev.exe` on the WIndows side as a proxy to update the Windows hosts file.)
+If `ddev.exe --version` inside WSL2 gets the same result as `ddev --version` then you're all set up.
+Otherwise, install DDEV on Windows using `choco install -y ddev` or by downloading and running the Windows installer.

     !!!note "Path to certificates"
-        Note the prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having `/usr/sbin` in the path so that `/usr/sbin/update-ca-certificates` can be found.)
+        If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may just need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.

 === "Traditional Windows"